 Providing reliable and inclusive journalism has never been more difficult.
 Journalists, editors and media owners are learning the hard way that the information revolution, for all its liberating qualities, is a two-edged sword.

-Abusive online communications, fabricated news, and new forms of propaganda, today reinforce problems of political bias, undue corporate influence and conflicts of interests that have always haunted newsrooms.
+Abusive online communications, fabricated news, and new forms of propaganda, today reinforce problems of political bias, undue corporate influence and conflicts of interest that have always haunted newsrooms.
 It is an age when populism is on the march, and the public information sphere is fragmented, intolerant and polarised.

-Ethical Journalism for Democracy
+Ethical journalism for democracy

 What has emerged could signal a full-blown crisis for pluralism and democracy.